Here’s a look at the life of Lindsey Graham, US senator from South Carolina and 2016 GOP presidential candidate.

 2013 - Collaborates on a bipartisan immigration reform bill.
 The measure passes in the Senate but doesn’t make it through the House.

 June 1, 2015 - Announces he is running for president during an event in Central, South Carolina.

 June 7, 2015 - Graham says in an interview with CNN’s Dana Bash that he would welcome Caitlyn Jenner as a political ally and makes a pitch for a more inclusive GOP.

 December 21, 2015 - Announces he is suspending his presidential campaign.

-October 2018 - Tells CNN that although Trump “can be a handful,” Graham wants to see Trump succeed and enjoys the ability to influence Trump by staying in the President’s corner.
+October 2018 - Tells CNN that although Trump “can be a handful,” Graham wants to see Trump succeed and enjoys the ability to influence Trump by staying in the president’s corner.

-June 12, 2020 - The group Republican Voters Against Trump release a campaign ad featuring Graham criticizing Trump and praising Vice President Joe Biden.
+June 12, 2020 - The group Republican Voters Against Trump releases a campaign ad featuring Graham criticizing Trump and praising Vice President Joe Biden.
 In the ad, Graham calls President Trump a “race-baiting, xenophobic, religious bigot.”

 November 3, 2020 - Wins reelection to the US Senate, defeating Democratic challenger Jaime Harrison who gained attention for raising huge amounts of money.